Royal Navy Hunts Russian Spy Ship Yantar in English Channel

-UK Leads NATO Response
+UK Leads the NATO Defence Charge

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.